 MY RECENT COMMENTS

-- “Well done my dancing
+- “To my dancing daughters:

 1960 Marijuana Girl, cover artist: Santos "Vintage Paperback & Pulp Fiction Cover Art" copyright 1995 Jeffrey Luther/PC design PO Box 417 Palo Alto, CA 94302 www.pulpcards.com